-Triumph invited me to the launch of the new Street Triple 765 back January in London.
+Triumph invited me to the launch of the new Street Triple 765 back in January, hosted in Londonin January, hosted in London.

 The launch was on a Tuesday night, so unfortunately for me, I had to decline.
 For most of the day, I was sulking like a child.
 When the opportunity came to ride it, I grabbed it with both hands.

 Triumph unveiled three new models of the Street Triple.
 The top of the range RS, the R and an S model.
 Low seat offering is available for the R and also an A2 compliant S model.